docsforadobe/premiere-plugin-guide/docs/video-filters/getting-started.rst

 Resources
 ================================================================================

-Filter plug-ins can use PiPL resources to define their behaviors and supported properties.
+Filter plugins can use PiPL resources to define their behaviors and supported properties.

 To provide any parameters in the Effect Controls panel, they must be defined in the PiPL in ANIM_ParamAtom sections, as demonstrated in the example below.